Documentation

 pip install torch==2.6.0 torchvision==0.21.0 torchaudio==2.6.0 --index-url https://download.pytorch.org/whl/cu124

-pip install chatterbox-tts
+pip install git+https://github.com/travisvn/chatterbox-multilingual.git@exp

 # With uv (handles this automatically)